 And don't forget, Test often, test early!

-- Users reported that several antivirus software such as McAfee or Norton Antivirus degrades performances all the time (not only when scanning or updating).
-Properly configuring the antivirus software may increase performances at run-time.
+- Users have reported that several antivirus software platforms, such as McAfee and Norton Antivirus can degrade performance at all times, not just when scanning or updating.
+Properly configuring antivirus software may increase performance at run-time.

-- Ensure your graphics card drivers are up to date manufacturer drivers (not windows default).
-This is mandatory when your experience contains 3D assets, Video assets or the Web Browser asset.
+- Ensure your graphics card drivers are up-to-date using manufacturer drivers, not Windows default drivers.
+This is mandatory when your experience contains 3D assets, Video assets, or Web Browser assets.
 For more details, see our how to update video drivers article.

 And don't forget, Test often, test early!

-These additional recommendations apply if you plan to run Intuiface Player on an iPad, Android, ChromeOS or Samsung Smart Signage Platform device.
+These additional recommendations apply if you plan to run Intuiface Player on any platform other than Windows:

 - Be careful about referencing PDFs in Interface Assets such as Excel spreadsheets: When dynamically opening such a PDF, Player for Tablets & Kiosks will try to render the PDF on the fly, resulting in a (potentially significant) delay.
 When possible, add PDFs to your experience at design time so Composer can pre-process them and optimize the way Player will display them.